What Are The Best Public Schools in Etobicoke?

 The rankings here are the amalgamation of two separate reports we have compiled: SUSI’s 7-year EQAO Rankings and SUSI’s Potency Rankings.

 SUSI’s 7-year EQAO Rankings are mostly self-explanatory.
-In order to measure the consistency of a school’s performance, we compiled the scores from the last 7 years of EQAO scores for each of Etobicoke’s public schools.
+In order to measure the consistency of a school’s performance, we compiled the scores from the last 7 years of EQAO scores for each of Etobicoke’s Public schools.
 The more recent the year, the more weight that year’s EQAO scores were given.

 SUSI’s Potency Rankings attempt to measure how well a school’s principals and teachers are performing vis-a-vis how well they are EXPECTED to perform, given their district’s socio-economic lot.
 In other words, schools in districts that have parents with a higher-than-average income and education level, and that have less ESL students and single parents, are EXPECTED to perform better than their less-fortunate counterparts.
 If a school isn’t performing up to expectation, that should be noted.
 Likewise, if a school is performing well ABOVE expectation, that should also not just be noted, but congratulated!

-There’s a lot to navigate out there – start here, perhaps?
-And if you’re looking to buy a home in Etobicoke, we’d be happy to help and to protect your family. :-)
+If you’re looking to buy a home in Etobicoke, we’d be happy to help and to protect your family. :-)